Knee osteoarthritis

 Knee osteoarthritis is a common health condition that causes pain and stiffness in your knee.
-You can get osteoarthritis in other joints too, but knee osteoarthritis is one of most common types of osteoarthritis.
+You can get osteoarthritis in other joints too, but osteoarthritis of the knee joint is one of most common types of osteoarthritis.

 About knee osteoarthritis

-If you have knee osteoarthritis, the different structures that make up your knee joint will have been damaged over time.
-You lose some of the cartilage that normally allows your bones to move against each other.
+If you have knee osteoarthritis, the structures that make up your knee joint will have been damaged over time.
+You lose some of the cartilage that normally allows your bones to move smoothly against each other.
 The shape of your bones can change too, and they may develop bony growths, called osteophytes (bone spurs).
 The membranes that line your knee joint can also become inflamed.
 These changes affect how well your knee works and can lead to symptoms such as pain and stiffness.
+These symptoms can also affect weight-bearing activities such as walking, climbing stairs, and squatting.

-Osteoarthritis mainly affects people over 50, and you’re more likely to have it the older you are.
+Osteoarthritis mainly affects people over 50 and the older you are, the more likely you are to have it.

 Causes of knee osteoarthritis